KCORC Scholarships

 The KCORC scholarship covers travel and accommodation costs related to short-term research projects of 3 – 6 months.
 The grants are 3,000 – 10,000 € depending on project duration and location of the hosting institution.

-The seventh call for proposals is now open until the 30th of November 2023.
-Evaluation was completed by the end of December 2023 and the awarded scholarships started in Spring 2024.
+The eighth call for proposals is now open until November 30, 2024.
+The evaluation will be completed by the end of December 2024, and the awarded scholarships will begin in Spring 2025.

 Eligibility requirements and how to apply